metacpan/metacpan-cpan-extracted/distros/T/Text-VisualPrintf/README.md

 # AUTHOR

-Kaz Utashiro
+Kazumasa Utashiro

 # LICENSE

-Copyright (C) 2011-2017 Kaz Utashiro.
+Copyright (C) 2011-2020 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.